 Today the economy has diversified over time and less dependent upon the fortunes of the oil business and the fluctuations in the price of oil.
 Yet Tulsa is still headquarters to worldwide industry leaders in the field of oil and gas.
 Some of the larger employers headquartered include Dollar Thrifty Automotive Group, The Williams Companies, QuikTrip and a host of other companies that employ 1,000 or more employers each.

-The median home values in Tulsa are near $180,000 which is a respectable increase from just six years ago when the median value was hovering just over $100,000.
+The median home values in Tulsa are near $161,000 which is a respectable increase from just seven years ago when the median value was hovering just over $100,000.
 During the period leading up to 2008 and 2009, property values were on the rise yet just like many other parts of the country as the economy began to fall into recession property values fell.
-But since that time have been on a steady increase.
+But since that time values have been on a steady increase.
 Most of the real estate market in Tulsa is like most other mid-tier cities as there are multiple price points that cater to most all sectors.

 In the higher-end Jumbo real estate market, most notably in the southernmost regions of Tulsa is also benefitting from a stabilized economy and industry diversification.
 In addition, interest rates have been relatively stable over the past several years.
 Even though the Federal Reserve raised rates twice this year with the expectation there will be two more before the end of the year, mortgage rates haven’t matched the same rate of increase associated with the Federal Funds rate, the rate the Fed adjusts and banks charge each other for overnight lending to meet reserve requirements.